I remember my mother saying: “Sit up straight boy, do not bend over like that because you will have terrible posture.”

 After we observe our posture and make those corrections, then we should work to make sure that our bodies will adapt to that position.
 This is going to require us to do certain exercises.
 I recommend things such as single balance exercises, core exercises and integrated exercises that incorporate both balance and core exercises.
 Click here: Exercises for Better Posture

 So, there you have, everything you need to know about the importance of good posture.
 As I am sure we all know, mothers know best.
-If all else fails, let us remember back to our youth when our mom use to say: “Stand and sit up straight!”
+If all else fails, go back to our youth when our mom said: “Stand and sit up straight!”